Reshusaini/TCL_Workshop_Basic-to-advance/README.md

 ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/68c95ac5-a03c-42b2-9cda-5f978c3b8f31)

 First subtask is to creat the varibales and convert all the information available into the excel sheet. and make a matrix to make things more simpler and proceed further to create variable.
-Lets understand with help pf screenshot than perform the task on VM>
+Lets understand with help of screenshot than perform the task on VM>, with completion of the task,it will autocreate the variable.

 ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/27004ff0-361f-46b0-8097-7a4e408c20f3)

-Now Perform the task on the VM and create variables. give command ./TCLbox openMSP430_design_details.csv here is the outcome of the  performing task on VM.
+Now Perform the task on the VM and create variables.give command ./TCLbox openMSP430_design_details.csv here is the outcome of the  performing task on VM.

 ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/5eb76eab-33fc-488b-a7e6-8dbca88589ca)